 The dance training at the basic stage dance diploma course (GAB) takes 3 years.
 Training begins in August.

 Course of training

-The range of subjects available to students on the basic stage dance course at the school extends from classical and modern dance techniques to contemporary and urban dance forms.
+The range of subjects available to students on the basic stage dance course certificate at the school training extends from classical and modern dance techniques to contemporary and urban dance forms.
 Dance-related bodywork is also taught, which supports the development of the dancer's deep awareness.
 Creativity is also encouraged with subjects such as choreography, composition and improvisation.
 The theoretical subjects, projects and modules expand the range of courses on offer and open up access to other art forms as well as to future professional activities on and around the stage.

 The following list of subjects on the diploma course is intended to give those interested in basic stage dance training an overview of the choice of subjects and specializations.

 - Jazz Dance

 - Urban Styles (Hip-Hop, Old School, New School, Popping)

 - Contact Improvisation